Looking for a fun game for your family to play together over the holidays? Have you tried Charades?

 Alternatively, divide into teams before playing.
 Each player takes turns pantomiming for their teammates.
 The first team to guess the word is allocated a point.
 The team with the most points at the end of the game wins.

-And then get ready to play our fun Christmas Who Am I?
+And once you’re done, why not play a run of our fun Christmas Who Am I?
 Game!